DotNetCross/NativeInts/README.md

 Boolean types, such as those used in database languages.

 ### Binary Operators
-Table shows the types that can be used together with the type in header for a given binary operator.
+The table below shows the types that can be used together with the type in header for a given binary operator.
-By default this if for the type on either left or right side of expression (binary operator).
+By default this is for the type on either left or right side of expression (binary operator).
-However, for `IntPtr`/`UIntPtr` an operator might only be available for a type at a specific side of the expression, with `(R)` meaning "right only", `(L)` meaning "left only".
+However, for some cases an operator might only be available for a type at a specific side of the expression, with `(R)` meaning "right only", `(L)` meaning "left only".

 |**Name**						|**C++ Operator Symbol**  |`IntPtr` C#   | `UIntPtr` C#   | `nint` C#      | `nuint` C#       |